The Saudi student profile — what you're working with

 That gap is closeable — but it requires starting early and working systematically.

-Saudi students most commonly lose points in two areas: English grammar and Algebra 2 level mathematics.
+Saudi students most commonly lose points in two areas: English grammar and Algebra-2-level mathematics.
 These are fixable with structured, one-on-one preparation.
 Most of our Saudi students reach their target score across three attempts, typically spanning 10th and 11th grade.

 One important note: most Saudi students whose schooling has been conducted in English are exempt from TOEFL and IELTS requirements at US universities.
 We advise every family on the exact exemption policies of their target schools.

+The single biggest mistake Saudi students make is believing their current activities are competitive for top US universities.
 A spike is not a list of clubs.
-It is not volunteer hours accumulated over time.
-It is a clear, consistent thread of genuine depth and impact in one focused area — built over years, not months.
+It is not volunteer hours.
+It is a clear, consistent thread of genuine depth and impact in one focused area — built over years.

 Start in 9th or 10th grade.
 A spike cannot be manufactured in 12th grade.
-Admissions officers can tell the difference between four years of genuine commitment and a last-minute resume padding exercise.
+Admissions officers can tell the difference between four years of genuine commitment and a last-minute résumé padding exercise.

 Go deep, not broad.
 Pick one direction — engineering, entrepreneurship, research, community impact — and pursue it with increasing sophistication every year.